The estimated reading time for this post is 338 seconds

-One of the things that I had been thinking about for a while was the way the smartphone handset market; in particular the Android eco-system had the value hollowed out of the business for the manufacturers.
+One of the things that I had been thinking about for a while was the way the smartphone handset market; the Android eco-system had the value hollowed out of the business for the manufacturers including the Samsung brand.
 In some ways this process seemed to mirror what happened in the PC market through the 1990s and into the 2000s.

 However there was a latent demand for personal computing, you had a few geeky counterculture types who had an old mini-computer in a building and provided terminals and accounts to members of the public and community groups free of charge.
 Outside San Francisco however this latent demand wasn’t being met.
 The Homebrew Computer Club that held most of their meetings in an auditorium attached to the Stanford Linear Accelerator had a different idea.

 In essence they looked to reinvent personal computing by using simpler less powerful hardware.
 This unleashed a wealth of innovation from the first spreadsheet to at-home stock-trading and eventually World of Warcraft.

 Mobile devices are a similar point of reset in personal computing.
 Many of the tasks that we do from word processing to entertainment don’t necessarily need the amount of computing power that we have.
 Secondly even this Mac that I am writing the post on probably has lots of unnecessary code that isn’t really required by me.
 For people who don’t create a lot of content mobile devices from tablets to smartphones are ideal for their needs in many respects.